tytysam/seir_to-do-list_app/to-do-list.md

   ];
 ```

-- If the item is not completed, render the item on the page
+- If the item is not completed, render the item on the page.
-- Your app shoould have an input that allows the user to enter a new to do item
+- Your app should have an input that allows the user to enter a new item to the to do list.
 - When the user submits the form (presses enter) the value in the input should be added as an item on your to do list.

 ### Bonuses
 - Allow the user to complete an item by clicking on it.
-When the user clicks on a list item, toggle its completed state to true and no longer display that item.
+When the user clicks on a list item, toggle its completed property to true and no longer display that item.
-- If you get the above bonus completed, try refactoring your app so that the items which are completed remain on the page with a strike through them
+- If you get the above bonus completed, try refactoring your app so that the items which are completed remain on the page with a strike through them.
 - Style your to do list according to the [Working Example](https://2s8g5.csb.app/)

 ## Deliverables